 - Undead beings like skeletons, zombies, ghouls, and victims of certain strains of The Virus do not blip at all in this value (despite still being Homo Sapiens).
 There's hardly any controversy about it either, probably because they're trying to kill you.
 In fact, killing one is seen as only helping along a natural process.

 - The value of the life of a non-human animal in fiction, distressingly, tends to relate directly to how much humans like said animal.
-Thus dogs are protected by Infant Immortality but snakes, spiders and insects are trampled without a second thought.
+Thus dogs are protected by Improbable Infant Survival but snakes, spiders and insects are trampled without a second thought.
 Sadly, this is Truth in Television.
 To paraphrase an old Denis Leary routine about the Endangered Species Act, "You know how this is going to end!
 Eventually, only the cute and cool animals will get to live!"

 - Monsters of the Week, Giant Monsters and Big Creepy-Crawlies are generally treated as huge pests and exterminated as such without much controversy, typically in self defense.
 There are some exceptions.
 If you are a monster, the more you resemble a more conventional specimen of the creature you are based upon, the fewer people you directly harm, and (most importantly) the more personality you have, the better your chances are for surviving.
 Some human or other will recognize that you are merely misunderstood and may try to help you.
 Of course, if you eat that human, you're pretty much boned.